OXID-eSales/developer_documentation/development/modules_components_themes/module/twig_templates.rst

 Twig templates
 **************

+.. _register-module-templates:

 Register module templates
 #########################

 To register your Twig templates you have to put them to `/views/twig/tpl/` directory in your module root directory.
-After module activation templates will be automatically registred with namespace which equals your module id `@<module-id>/template-name.html.twig`.
+After module activation templates will be automatically registered with namespace which equals your module id `@<module-id>/template-name.html.twig`.

 For example, PayPal module has module id `oepaypal` and template `/views/twig/tpl/custom-template.html.twig`.
 This template will be available as
 `@oepaypal/custom-template.html.twig`.